caffeinealgorithm/caffeinealgorithm.github.io/README.md

 # caffeinealgorithm.github.io

-A beautiful website that uses Jekyll to represent the organization with a beautiful cover, a blog and every programming serie (fully hosted with GitHub Pages)
+A beautiful website that uses Jekyll to represent the community with a beautiful cover, a blog and every programming serie (fully hosted with GitHub Pages)

 ### How to set everything up